gregjewi/ClarAgua-Applet/README.md

 # What You'll Find Here
-Welcome to the Smart Chlorinator Beta App Github Repository.
+Welcome to the Github repository of  ClarAgua, a web applet for real time visualization of smart chlorinators in the EOS system.
 This repository serves two purposes:
-1. The final product of CEE:6959 at the University of Iowa
+1. Is the final product of CEE:5993 at the University of Iowa, and
-2. Provide continuity for the next people who may come into this project
+2. Provides continuity for the next people who may come into this project.

 The two purposes share a common goal:
 **Make it easy for anyone coming behind us to pickup where we left off.**